chiaratardioli/aws-restart-journey/Labs/Databases/Lab07-DB_Server_App.md

 ![DB Subnet Group](./images/lab07-subnet-group.png)

+The Address Book application is using the RDS database to store information.

+Test the web application by adding, editing and removing contacts.

+The data is being persisted to the database and is automatically replicating to the second Availability Zone.

 ## Task 3: Create an Amazon RDS DB Instance
 In this task, I will configure and launch a Multi-AZ Amazon RDS for MySQL database instance.